-The actual average annual default rate experienced by high yield bond investors for the last 37 years is 3.11%.
-But this is not the end of the story for investors, as default risk is only part of the equation.
-As investors, we are interested in the simple notion of how much money is actually lost in a default, or the loss rate.
+The actual average annual default rate experienced by high yield bond investors for the last 38 years is 3.09%.
+But this is not the end of the story for investors as default risk is only part of the equation.
+As investors we are interested in the simple notion of how much money is actually lost in a default, or the loss rate.
 Said another way, we are interested in the inverse of this relationship, which is the recovery rate.

-The last 37 years have shown a recovery rate of 42.85%.
-In English, this means that upon default, an investor could have recovered more than 42% (or over \$42) of the par amount of the bond.
+The last 38 years have shown a recovery rate of 43.34%.
+In English this means that upon default an investor could have recovered over 43% (or over \$43) of the par amount of the bond.
 Notice that this recovery rate assumes that the investor paid \$100 (par) for the bonds.
 If an investor paid less than par, the recovery rate would be higher and the loss lower.
 Additionally, an investor typically holds the bonds for some period before a default occurs, meaning that they would have received a number of interest payments, further reducing the net loss.

-The "net-net" of the story is that the average loss rate for high yield indices is approximately 2.09% per year without any active management.
-Getting back to Hickman's finding more than a half century ago that the "higher-promised returns expected on the lower grades at offering proved to be more than sufficient to offset the higher default loss," let's put some math behind it.
-If we use the historical median yield to worst of 9.46% 13 and an average loss rate of 2.09%, we get a risk-adjusted average yield of 7.37%, which seems attractive by most measures.
-And this risk-adjusted yield does not even include the positive event risk from early calls, puts or tenders at a premium.
+The "net-net" of the story is that the average loss rate for high yield indexes is approximately 2.06% per year without any active management.
+Getting back to Hickman's finding over a half century ago that the "higher promised returns expected on the lower grades at offering proved to be more than sufficient to offset the higher default loss," let's put some math behind it.
+If we use the median historical yield to worst of 9.13% and an average loss rate of 2.06%, we get a "risk adjusted" average yield of 7.07%, which seems attractive by most measures.
+And this risk adjusted yield does not even include the positive event risk from early calls, put, or tenders at a premium.